Chorus-bdd/Chorus-bdd.github.io/pages/Handlers/HandlerConfiguration.md

 Properties in the shared chorus.properties may be overridden by those in a feature properties file.
 This allows you to set default property values and override them locally.

-Some handlers also support providing defaults in the following manner.
+## Handler's which support subconfigurations ##

+A simple property for a handler is in the form:

+    handlerName.propertyName=value

+Sometimes a handler supports subconfigurations.
+For example, the ProcessesManager requires one subconfiguration per process

+These are in the form:

+    handlerName.subconfigurationName.propertyName=value

+## Defaults for subconfigurations ##

+It's also possible to set default values for subconfigurations

-Imagine I need to set the port for three components for the `Remoting` handler:
+Imagine we need to set the mainclass for three components for the `Processes` handler.
+The same main class is required for all three

-Without a default it would appear like this:
+Without a default it would be configured like this:

-* `remoting.tradingServer.port=18011`
+* `processes.tradingServer.mainclass=org.chorusbdd.MyMain`
-* `remoting.pricingServer.port=10811`
+* `processes.pricingServer.mainclass=org.chorusbdd.MyMain`
-* `remoting.salesUI.port=10811`
+* `processes.salesUI.mainclass=org.chorusbdd.MyMain`

-Instead I could simply set the port property in the remoting handler's **default** property group:
+Instead we can set the mainclass property in the `default` subconfiguration:

-* `remoting.default.port=10811`
+* `processes.default.mainclass=org.chorusbdd.MyMain`

-I can override the default by setting a value for a specific component
+You can override the default by setting a value for a specific component

 ## Loading Properties ##